Stink Bug Control & Your Home

 The head, pronotum, and wings of stink bugs often feature colorful and noticeable markings, and the body of the insect may look green to brown in color.

 Stink bugs have beaks held between their legs suitable for piercing and sucking.
 They get their name from the scent glands located on the underside of the thorax and on the surface of the abdomen.

 Native to Asia, the brown marmorated stink bug is thought to have been introduced into the United States by accident.
-Today, the insects live throughout the Mid-Atlantic region and continue to migrate to new areas of the country.
+Today, the insects live throughout the eastern seaboard and continue to migrate to new areas of the country.

 What Do They Eat?